ryankorsrud/FitLogger/README.md

 3. Type in a password.
 4. Enter an email address.
 A fake email address such as "name@email.com" works.
 5. Click Sign up.
-You will then be taken back to the Log In screen
+You will then be taken back to the Log In screen.
 ##### Logging In
 7. Enter the username and password for the account you have created.
-8. Click "Login"
+8. Click "Login".
-You will then be taken to the "Track" screen
+You will then be taken to the "Track" screen.
 ##### Tracking/Logging Exercises from a Program
 10. Click the "Select a day" dropdown box.
 11. Select a program.